This small 2-4-0 is displayed near the Maddox Foundry. The cab has a

 that it was owned my Mammouth Sound, although I do not know this to be true.

-known to be at North American Tank Car Co. in San Antonio, Tx.
-Dick Perkins
+was last known to be at North American Tank Car Co. in San Antonio, Tx.

-bought the 0-4-0T and moved it to Oviedo by truck where it was rebuilt to
+Dick Perkins bought the 0-4-0T and moved it to Oviedo by truck where it

-operating condition.
-It remained in operating condition for several years and
+was rebuilt to operating condition.
+It remained in operating condition for

 This 0-4-0T is currently owned by Arthur Evans and sits behind an art